HillLab/J-statistic/README.md

 2. SNP differences outside of CNV regions have similar properties in clearly defined CNV nearby regions as for regions further away.
 3. SNP differences outside of CNV regions have similar properties everywhere on the chromosome.

 Thus, the J-statistic approach aims to infer whether the existence of CNVs could influence the spacing of SNP differences outside of CNVs or whether there tend to be more or less SNP differences in regions near the CNVs compared to those farther away.
-J-statistic was originally tested use SNP calls from [placeholder] and CNV calls from [PennCNV](http://penncnv.openbioinformatics.org/en/latest/).
+J-statistic was originally tested using microarray probe data.

 ## Installation